mswarasi/Bayes-Estimation/README.md

 This repository contains R and FORTRAN programs associated with the article, “Estimating the prevalence of multiple diseases from two-stage hierarchical pooling.”
-The programs are described below.

 Dual.GT.Dorfman.Bayes64.R – main R program that fits the proposed Bayesian model to estimate the prevalence of multiple infections.